 Steps For Making The REAL Language Learning Smoothie

 - Now that you’ve got patience in your blender it’s time to add some practice.
 Now you don’t just want any practice.
 You want PERFECT practice.
 Find the practice that is right for you and keep it consistent.
-If you forget to throw practice in the blender, you can pretty much kiss this whole recipe goodbye.
-Practice is a preservative, and it makes sure the other ingredients don’t rot.
+If you forget to throw practice in the blender, you can kiss this whole recipe goodbye.
+Practice is a preservative, ensuring the other ingredients don’t rot.

 Worksheet: Making Your Personal Language Learning Smoothie

 If I made anyone thirsty for high fructose, sugary drinks…good.
 Now is your chance to put your creative language learning and smoothie skills to the ultimate test.
-Try to make you own language learning smoothie recipe using the worksheet provided below.
+Try to make your own language-learning smoothie recipe using the worksheet provided below.
 I’ll start you off with an example.

-Feel free to add as many rows as you like to compliment your recipe.
-Everybody has their own process.
-By the way feel free to actually make this smoothie and drink it while you’re studying.
+Feel free to add as many rows as possible to compliment your recipe.
+Everybody has their process.
+By the way, feel free to make this smoothie and drink it while you’re studying.

-Check our Worksheet out to help you make your own personal language learning smoothie!
+Check our Worksheet out to help you make your language learning smoothie!